rails/rails/guides/source/asset_pipeline.md

 `http://mycdnsubdomain.fictional-cdn.com/assets/smile.png` (digest omitted for readability).

-If the CDN has a copy of `smile.png`, it will serve it to the browser, and your server doesn't even know it was requested.
+If the CDN has a copy of `smile.png`, it will serve it to the browser,  and the origin server won't even know it was requested.
 If the CDN does not have a copy, it will try to find it at the "origin" `example.com/assets/smile.png`, and then store it for future use.